 - Humility doesn’t deny strengths, rather it uses them to serve.

-Ways to Live a Humble Life
+Ways to Be Humble

 I’m sure you’re familiar with, and maybe committed to memory, Galatians 5:22-23 (KJV):

 “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness [humility], temperance: against such there is no law.”